Taylor Rogers: Draft and minor leagues

-After his junior season at Kentucky, the Minnesota Twins selected Rogers in the 11th round of the 2012 MLB draft.
+After his junior season at Kentucky, Rogers was selected 340th overall by the Minnesota Twins in the 11th round of the 2012 MLB draft.
 Rogers signed with the Twins for a signing bonus of $100,000, and made his professional debut that season with the Elizabethton Twins, and also played for the Beloit Snappers.
-In 15 games (10 starts) between both teams, he was 4–3 with a 2.27 ERA.
+In 15 games (10 starts) between both teams, he posted a 4–3 record with a 2.27 ERA.

-Rogers started 2013 with the Cedar Rapids Kernels, and was promoted to the Fort Myers Miracle during the season, with whom his 11 wins were third in the Florida State League and his three complete games and two shutouts led the league.
-In 25 games between the two clubs, 24 of which were starts, Rogers was 11–7 with a 2.88 ERA.
+Rogers started the 2013 season with the Cedar Rapids Kernels, and was later promoted to the Fort Myers Miracle during the season, with whom his 11 wins were third in the Florida State League and his three complete games and two shutouts led the league.
+In 25 games between the two clubs, 24 of which were starts, Rogers posted an 11–7 record with a 2.88 ERA.
 He was named a Florida State League post-season All Star.

-In 2014 he pitched for the New Britain Rock Cats, with whom he compiled an 11–6 record with a 3.29 ERA in 24 games started in which he pitched 145 innings (6th in the Eastern League) and had 113 strikeouts (5th), with his 11 wins tied for third in the league.
+In 2014, Rogers pitched for the New Britain Rock Cats, with whom he compiled an 11–6 record with a 3.29 ERA in 24 games started in which he pitched 145.0 innings (6th in the Eastern League) and had 113 strikeouts (5th), with his 11 wins tied for third in the league.
 He was named an Eastern League mid-season All Star.

-In 2015 he played for the Rochester Red Wings, with whom he posted an 11–12 record with a 3.98 ERA in 28 games (27 starts; tied for the International League lead) covering 174 innings (2nd) with 126 strikeouts (2nd), with his 11 wins tied for third in the league.
+In 2015, Rogers played for the Rochester Red Wings.
+He finished the season with an 11–12 record, a 3.98 ERA in 28 games (27 starts; tied for the International League lead) across 174.0 innings pitched (2nd) with 126 strikeouts (2nd); his 11 wins tied for third in the league.
 He was named an International League mid-season All Star.
 The Twins added Rogers to their 40-man roster after the 2015 season.

-He began 2016 with Rochester.
+Rogers began the 2016 season with the Red Wings before being called up to Major League Baseball (MLB) shortly after the start of the season on April 13.
+He finished the 2016 season with a 0–1 win–loss record, a 4.50 earned run average (ERA), and 15 strikeouts in 18.0 innings pitched across seven games (two starts).